Welcome to my website!

 - Asus VS228H-P 21.5” 1080p Monitor (Ideal bezel, size, and display ports for extended use.)

-- CAP Barbell Flat Weight Bench (Essential for chest exercises.)
+- CAP Barbell Flat Weight Bench (Can’t bench press without a bench.)

 - iBUYPOWER Pre-Built Gaming PC (For work and play.)